janymuong/senpais_log/backend/README.md

 ## Appendix
 ### `appendix a` - API Documentation

-> View the [`API DOCS`](../README.md#api-reference) in the root README.md for sample API endpoints behavior, including each URL, request parameters, and the response body.
+> View the [`API DOCS`](../README.md#api-reference) for sample API endpoints behavior, including each URL, request parameters, and the response body.

 ### `appendix b` - PostgreSQL dump